cosimameyer/cosimameyer.com/content/post/2024-09-08-embed-your-slides-hugo-blog-post/index.md

 ---
-title: How to embed your slides in a Hugo blog post
+title: How to Embed Your Slides in a Hugo Blog Post
 author: Cosima Meyer
 date: '2024-09-08'
 slug: embed-your-slides-hugo-blog-post